On that fine sunny day, there was a realization.

-This in particular tells us more about the functioning of online recruitment in general and job search sites in particular.
+This in particular tells us more about the functioning of online recruitment in general and the best website to post resume in particular.
 Maybe the ATS rejected his application, maybe his resume wasn't shortlisted in the first round of screening...it's anybody's guess.

-(Applicant Tracking Systems work on a keyword matching algorithm, wherein the software matches the resume with the keywords present in the Job Description.)
+(Applicant Tracking Systems work on a keyword matching method, where the ATS software matches the key skils in the resume with the key skills written in the Job Description.)

 Why the need for Online Job Search Sites & Portals?

-As part of servicing our clients, we have to sift through dozens of job search sites to find the ones which would suit them the most.
-While no one will tell you this, but the truth is that there isn't a single best job search site which can cater to all the different requirements.
+As part of servicing our clients, we have to sift through dozens of best site to post resume to find the ones which would suit them the most.
+While no one will tell you this, but the truth is that there isn't a single best job search site that can cater to all the different requirements.

-Here are a few parameters which we use, and which you can use too as well, to evaluate different job search portals:
+Here are a few parameters which we use, and which you too, can use to evaluate different job search portals:

 - Best job sites are updated with the most recent jobs and are not selling a vacancy which is already filled up.

-- Reputed firms and congolerates will have partnered with these portals for fulfilling their recruitment requirements.
+- Reputed firms and conglomerates will have partnered with these portals for fulfilling their recruitment requirements.

 - The interface of these job sites is easy to understand which makes the process of a job search quite smooth.